 Does the triplicate storage mechanism mean I have to pay for three times the storage capacity?

-No. Triplicate storage is a built-in data reliability feature provided by Alibaba Cloud.
-Alibaba Cloud bears the cost of the underlying 3x storage redundancy.
-You pay only for the cloud disk capacity that you purchase.
-For example, if you purchase a 40 GiB cloud disk, both the usable space and the billable capacity are 40 GiB.
+No. Triplicate storage is a built-in data reliability feature.
+Alibaba Cloud bears the cost of the 3x storage redundancy.
+You pay only for the cloud disk capacity you purchase.
+For example, a 40 GiB cloud disk provides 40 GiB of usable and billable capacity.

 How can I further protect my data?

-Create an automatic snapshot policy to perform regular backups.
-You can use snapshots to roll back a cloud disk if an issue occurs.
+Create an automatic snapshot policy for regular backups.
+Use snapshots to roll back a cloud disk if an issue occurs.

 Copy snapshots across regions.
-If a failure occurs, you can use a snapshot to create a data disk and attach it to a standby instance.
+On failure, create a data disk from a snapshot and attach it to a standby instance.

 Can the triplicate storage mechanism prevent all types of data loss?

-The triplicate storage mechanism protects against hardware failures at the infrastructure layer.
-Application-level risks, such as accidental deletion or virus attacks, require protection through snapshots.
+Triplicate storage protects against hardware failures at the infrastructure layer.
+Application-level risks such as accidental deletion or virus attacks require snapshots.

 How does the triplicate storage mechanism ensure data consistency?

 The system uses a multi-replica synchronous write mechanism.
-A write operation succeeds only when the data is written to all replicas.
-Otherwise, the operation fails.
-This mechanism ensures strong consistency, which means that any subsequent read request can access the most recently written data.
+A write succeeds only when data is written to all replicas; otherwise it fails.
+This ensures strong consistency: any subsequent read returns the most recently written data.